hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/104_the_free_soul.md

 work and of all enjoyments in this life or another life.
 If you are the creator of this universe, whatever you desire you will have, because you will create it for yourself.
 It is only a question of time.
-Some get it immediately; with others the past Samskâras (impressions) stand in the way of getting their desires.
+Some get it immediately; with others the past Samskāras (impressions) stand in the way of getting their desires.
 We give the first place to desires for enjoyment, either in this or another life.
 Deny that there is any life at all; because life is only another name for death.
 Deny that you are a